 For example: brittle materials, having good strength but limited ductility are not tough enough.
 Conversely, materials having good ductility but low strength are also not tough enough.
 Therefore, to be tough, a material should be capable to withstand both high stress and strain.

 It is the ability of a material to resist to permanent shape change due to external stress.
 There are various measure of hardness – Scratch Hardness, Indentation Hardness and Rebound Hardness.

 - Scratch Hardness

-Scratch Hardness is the ability of material to oppose the scratch to outer surface layer due to external force.
+Scratch Hardness is the ability of materials to the oppose the scratches to outer surface layer due to external force.

 - Indentation Hardness

-It is ability of material to oppose the dent due to punch of external had and sharp object.
+It is the ability of materials to oppose the dent due to punch of external hard and sharp objects.

 - Rebound Hardness